shindeja/gatecheck/README.md

 export AWS_REGION=<your-aws-region>
 export AWS_ACCOUNT_ID=<your-account-id>
 ```
-Next we will create the AWS IAM role for Gatecheck Lambda function and store the Gatecheck task policy in SSM Parameter.
-Before we do we need to update the IAM policy file with your account and region that you have set above.
+First we need to update the IAM policy file with your account and region that you have set above.

 ```bash
 sed -e "s/<AWS_ACCOUNT_ID>/$AWS_ACCOUNT_ID/g" \